grame-cncm/faustdoc/src/tutorials/jsfx.md

 The former will actually connect MIDI key or ctrl to the slider, while the latter will connect MIDI note inputs to sliders named *freq*, *key*, *vel*, *gain*, *gate*, and will convert the MIDI value to whatever it is supposed to represent: frequency for *freq*, raw MIDI note number for "key" (...).

-The `@block` section contains a condition so that it will only call `control` function when MIDI events occur.
+The `@block` section contains a condition so that it will only call the `control` function when MIDI events occur.

 The ̀`@slider` section only calls `control`, and is itself only computed when a slider value changes.